-If you’re looking for cool t-shirt design ideas, you’ve come to the right place.
-In this blog post, you’ll learn where to look for design inspiration, how to bring your ideas to life, and where to find ready-made cool t-shirt designs you can sell.
+If you’re looking for custom t-shirt design ideas, you’ve come to the right place.
+In this blog post, you’ll learn where to look for design inspiration, how to bring your ideas to life, and where to find ready-made custom t-shirt designs you can sell.

 Now, let’s get started.

 Before you get to designing, think of who you’ll sell to and identify your niche.
 Your designs should appeal to your audience.